kevhello/Compilers/README.md

 Uses finalv1.txt as source code input.

+finalv2.txt contains the source code w/o comments and with formatted spacing.

-Saves the code generated file to main.cpp
+Saves the code generated file to main.cpp.